JingeW/Critical-Period-Analysis/README.md

 5. matplotlib
 6. sklearn
 7. torchvision

 ## Data
-You can download all the data used in this project with the [link](https://drive.google.com/file/d/1mYLO-ZxjkAV4EAXfbeYySsnk2KcHr4Y-/view?usp=sharing).
+You can download all the data used in this project with the [link](https://drive.google.com/file/d/1KxNCrXzln0lal3N4JiYl9cFOIhT78y1l/view).
 Here are some examples of the data:

 ![Data Exp](Figs/Fig1-A.png)

+## Disclaimer
+This project is for academic research purposes only.
+The code in this repository is released under the MIT License.
+If you use the data provided, please cite *Yi, Dong, et al. "Learning face representation from scratch." arXiv preprint arXiv:1411.7923 (2014).*

 ## Data Preprocessing
 We applied foveate blurring to generate the data using different eye fixations.